metanyx/metanyx/README.md

 Get It
 ------

-You can grab an image for the BeagleBone Black via https://metanyx.net
+If you want to buy a pre-built unit email me on the address below.
+Current cost is $AU160 for a development kit, with discounts once I do a large batch when the project is a bit more stable.
+Paypal, BTC and cash dollars only.

-OlinuXino images are still on their way, I'll put one up once the web interface is good.
+If you want to get a disk image to run in your own board, you can grab an image for the BeagleBone Black via https://metanyx.net .
+OlinuXino images are still in development, I'll put one up once the web interface is good.

-Otherwise continue on to configure a Debian ARM system as a metanyx unit
+Otherwise continue on to configure an ARM board as a debian-based metanyx.

 How to build a metanyx
 ----------------------

-All technical steps have been written assuming that the user is using a Debian system. sorrynotsorry
+All technical steps have been written assuming that the user is using a Debian client. sorrynotsorry

 Development is presently focused on the [Olimex A20-OLinuXino-Lime](https://www.olimex.com/Products/OLinuXino/A10/A10-OLinuXino-LIME/open-source-hardware) board.
 I hope to support multiple boards, however the most feature rich result will be with the Olimex board